haumeamagma/NBCU01/exercises/ex2/ex23/README.md

-# Exercise 2.3 - Check deployment status of welcome email integration flow
+# Exercise 2.3 - Check deployment status of integration flow

 In the following, you will confirm if the deployment of your integration flow was successful.